-- Cloutea is the revenue generated from our boba tea store opened in May 2023, in order to further develop our business model.
+- ClouTea is the revenue generated from our boba tea store opened in May 2023, in order to further develop our business model.
 This is our model store of interactive robot barista by utilizing our ADAM robot.

-For the three six months ended December 31, 2023 March 31, 2024 and 2022, 2023, our overall robotics revenue was approximately \$999 \$2,272 thousand and \$936 \$2,054 thousand, respectively.
-The increase of approximately \$63 \$218 thousand, or 7% 11%, was brought on primarily by our increased service revenue of approximately \$567 \$642 thousand, or 244% 250%, partially offset by the decrease in product revenue of approximately \$426 \$953 thousand, or 69% 59%.
-We were are currently upgrading our product line during to ensure we remain at the first quarter frontline of 2024.
-The RaaS model allows us to build stronger customer relationships, generate recurring revenue streams, and potentially achieve higher margins through premium services.
-We have taken the initiative to reduce the proportion of robotic anticipate a temporary decrease in product sales and leasing robotics, and have been focusing instead on robot services such as event activities and customized development.
-However, after during this transition, which we expect to last for the upgrading remainder of this year.
-This will be mitigated by the launch of our new product line it is expected that both product and leasing revenue will return to growth, later this year.
+respectively.
+The increase of approximately \$195 thousand, or 7%, was brought on primarily by our increased service revenue of approximately \$1,252 thousand, or 485% and leasing revenue of \$458 thousand, or 314%, partially offset by the decrease in product revenue of approximately \$1,515 thousand, or 55%.
+We are currently upgrading our product line to ensure we remain at the forefront of robotics technology.
+The Robotics as a Service (RaaS) model allows us to build stronger customer relationships, generate recurring revenue streams, and potentially achieve higher margins through premium services.
+We anticipate a temporary decrease in product sales during this transition to a RaaS model, which we expect to last for the remainder of this year.
+This will be mitigated by the launch of our new product line later this year.